 I had no sense of direction and continuously made unhealthy choices in life.

-I was alive, but I didn’t know how to live an effective adult life.
+I was alive but didn’t know how to live a practical adult life.

 That was your Job!